Reform measures

 Is the quality management system for a sole trader the same as a large firm?

+No, not necessarily.
 We understand that quality control systems for a sole trader will be different to those for mid to large size firms.
-This is reflected in our draft guidance.
+This is reflected in our guidance.

 What is a ‘Quality Management System’?